The following is by Steven Bratman, M.D. I think it’s a great read . . . just fascinating!

 This “kitchen spirituality” eventually reaches a point where the sufferer spends most of his time planning, purchasing, and eating meals.
 The orthorexic’s inner life becomes dominated by efforts to resist temptation, self-condemnation for lapses, self-praise for success at complying with the chosen regime, and feelings of superiority over others less pure in their dietary habits.

 This transference of all of life’s value into the act of eating makes orthorexia a true disorder.
 In this essential characteristic, orthorexia bears many similarities to the two well-known eating disorders anorexia and bulimia.
+These eating disorders are recognised in terms of healthcare and treatments (possibly Hypnotherapy Melbourne way) which are constantly being developed to help to understand the disorder in more depth.
 Where the bulimic and anorexic focus on the quantity of food, the orthorexic fixates on its quality.
 All three give food an excessive place in the scheme of life.

 As often happens, my sensitivity to the problem of orthorexia comes through personal experience.
 I myself passed through a phase of extreme dietary purity.